 The ideal music curriculum probably lies somewhere in between these two documents.
-Read on for tips to simplify and clarify your elementary music curriculum and making your weekly and daily lesson planning easier and create more efficient and effective classroom lessons.
+Below are some tips to simplify and clarify your elementary music curriculum, which will ultimately make your weekly and daily lesson planning easier and create more efficient and effective classroom lessons.

-As an outline of the more detailed curriculum, I created two simple charts to summarize the main music literacy elements that we learn at each grade level.
-These yearly charts only include the “bare bones” of the rhythmic and melodic elements.
+To provide an overview of our comprehensive curriculum, I created two concise charts that summarize the key music literacy elements taught at each grade level.
+These charts serve as a streamlined representation, focusing specifically on the fundamental rhythmic and melodic components.

 To help you get a jumpstart on your yearly planning, I have created these FREE Elementary Music Yearly Planning Charts.
 They are 100% EDITABLE so that you may customize them to match your elementary music curriculum.
-And, best of all we will send them directly to your inbox when you sign up for our helpful email list.
+And, best of all we will send them directly to your inbox when you sign up for our free helpful elementary music teacher email list.

 These rhythmic and melodic learning target charts may be used in a variety of ways.

-- Enlarge the charts and print them as classroom posters to display learning targets for your students.
+- Print them as classroom posters to display learning targets for students.

-- Print the charts as handouts for parents during open house or parent-teacher conferences.
+- Distribute the charts as handouts to parents during open house or parent-teacher conferences.

-- Print the charts and place them in your planner to use as a planning guide.
-Use to plan monthly, weekly, and daily plans.
+- Add the charts to your planner as a reference guide for planning monthly, weekly, and daily lesson plans.

 Create a Monthly Scope and Sequence

-Creating yearly and monthly charts are the key to simplifying your elementary music curriculum and helping to make your weekly/daily lesson plans more coherent and easier to create.
+Having yearly and monthly charts in place is the key to simplifying your elementary music curriculum and helping make your weekly/daily lesson plans more coherent and easier to create.

-Integrate Other Music Elements Naturally through Performanc Skills
+Integrate Other Music Elements Naturally through Performance Skills

 - Instruments of the Orchestra/Band

-Integrating other musical elements and activities while using the same songs helps to keep these music literacy songs fresh.
-But, it also teaches these other elements in an authentic, applicable manner.
+When you integrate other musical elements and activities into your lessons while using the same songs, you not only maintain the freshness of these music literacy songs but also teach other elements in an authentic and applicable manner.

-Look for even more opportunities to multitask and be efficient.
-Vocal warm ups offer another short, simple way to teach and reinforce music literacy and performance skills at the same time.
+Are you looking for even more opportunities to multitask and be efficient?
+Vocal Solfege Warm Ups provide another short, simple way to teach and reinforce music literacy and performance skills at the same time.

 Allow Plenty of Time to Practice and Learn Music Concepts

-As you are creating your monthly sequence, take the following guidelines into consideration.
+As you develop your monthly sequence, keep the following guidelines in mind.

 - Be realistic and set an attainable timetable.
 Schedule grade-level performances into your monthly charts.

 - Build in review.
-This is especially important if you frequently have new students.
+This is especially important if you frequently get new students.

 - Teach and practice each music literacy song multiple times.
-These should NOT be “one and done” kind of lessons.
+Avoid treating them as “one and done” lessons.

-- Keep songs fresh by adding different activities during each class session – games, movement, Orff instrumental patterns, harmony parts, etc.
+- Keep songs fresh by adding different activities during each class session such as games, movement, Orff instrumental patterns, harmony parts, etc.

-- Practice the same music elements with multiple songs and activities to cement learning.
+- Reinforce the same music elements using multiple songs and activities to solidify learning.

 Creating Weekly and Daily Lesson Plans

-Following the sequence outlined in your monthly charts allows you to easily plug in songs and activities that teach music literacy in a sequential way.
-Select activities that have worked well for you in the past.
-Toss or revamp activities that have not gone well.
+As you follow the sequence outlined in your monthly charts, you can easily plug in songs and activities that teach music literacy in a sequential way.
+Choose activities that have worked well for you in the past and toss or revamp those that have not gone well.
 Then, look for new songs, resources, and activities to fill in the gaps.

 It can be tricky to find the perfect song or activity to teach each specific music literacy element.
-However, you can make it easier by using this free and easy-to-use Elementary Music Literacy Resource Guide includes a detailed index of music elements.
-This makes finding the ideal activities simple.
-This helpful index includes MANY FREE resources as well as helpful paid resources in this helpful “at-a-glance” index.
+However, you can make it easier by using this free and easy-to-use Elementary Music Literacy Resource Guide.
+The guide includes a detailed index of music elements, making it simple to find the ideal activities to fit your students’ needs.
+You’ll find MANY FREE resources as well as helpful paid resources in this helpful “at-a-glance” index.

 “Everything Relates to Everything”

 This is a frequent saying of one of my favorite college professors.
 And, she is right!
-Teaching music reading, technique, performance skills, and music creation and composition is all related.
+Teaching music reading, technique, performance skills, and music creation and composition is all interrelated.

-💡 Don’t forget to subscribe to our helpful email list and get these Editable Elementary Music Yearly Planning Charts sent directly to your inbox.
+💡 Don’t forget to subscribe to our helpful email list and pick up these Editable Elementary Music Yearly Planning Charts sent directly to your inbox.

 Hope to see you soon!